Websail-NU/seqmodel/README.md

 ## TODO

 ### Model
+- [ ] Make it possible to share variables between 2 different model
+- [ ] Replace highway-like update with GRU-like update in definition model (to replicate original paper)
+- [ ] Refactor dropout (replace static values of `keep_prob` with placeholders).
 - [x] Create an actual model object that has a well defined API for creation (graph nodes)
 - [x] Placeholders should be in a tuple corresponding to BatchIterator
 - [x] Fetch functions will not take any argument